Many users encountered an interesting option in Google Chrome. It is a button beside the bookmark star in the right part of the address bar.

 You can enable, disable, or simply ignore the option.
 It is entirely up to you.

 Firefox is usually the best replacement for users who are troubled by Chrome.
 However, Mozilla Firefox isn’t based on Chromium and thus it might have limitations.
-Do you know what browser has all the Chrome features while being super-private and feature-rich?
-UR Browser.
+There are other efficient browsers that have all the Chrome features, plus integrated apps and high security.
+The one we recommend is Opera.